-- You may consider giving your child daily vitamins – If you are worried about your child’s daily food intake, you can check with a doctor about small doses of vitamins for your child.
+- You can consider giving your child daily vitamins – If you are worried about your child’s daily food intake, you can check with a doctor about small doses of vitamins for your child.

-What Should You Not Do?
+What You Should Not Do

-- Do not force feed or spoon feed.
+- Do not force-feed or spoon-feed him.

 - Don’t threaten your child to eat.